These are the 10 strategic options you have at your disposal all the time, as I use them with my clients

 - Let’s make a dent in the universe (Steve Jobs, place in the world)

 The question is not whether one is better than the other.
 It’s a choice.
 If you just want to change the oil in the car, fine, but, don’t expect innovation.
 The serious problem here, is how we fool ourselves.
-Sometimes we come to believe that we are in sophisticated strategic mode, when all we really do, is reshuffle the configuration of the company.
+Sometimes we come to believe that we are in sophisticated strategic mode, when all we do really, is reshuffle the configuration of the company.
 Ah!
-But don’t forget the experts used in sourcing the oil, tendering for the most effective oil, and the competitor analysis of the different kinds of oils used by competitors.
+But don’t forget the experts used in sourcing the oil, tendering for the most effective oil, and the competitor analyses of the different kinds of oils used by competitors.

 When I use this model with my clients, it becomes very apparent what the client is trying to do.
 It deals straight away with a common trap where people find themselves very often: ‘I think we all agree, we are just saying the same thing’.
 No we are not!
 Don’t ever believe that people ‘are saying the same thing’.
 Certainly not in strategic terms.